alexey-ernest/awesome-logger/README.md

 :--- | :--- | :---
 / | POST | Records pattern-match event.
 /?m={m}&s={s}&p={p}&e={e} | GET | Returns [queryable](http://www.asp.net/web-api/overview/odata-support-in-aspnet-web-api/supporting-odata-query-options) collection of pattern matches. {m} - machine name, {s} - search path, {p} - pattern to match, {e} - email to send notifications to.

+### Audit DB
+Data storage for recording found pattern matches.
+MS SQL database used in this project because of ease of integration in .NET stack.
+But for log-structured data: many writes, read-only, few reads, its recomended to use NoSQL DBMS such as Cassandra.

 ### Error-Handling Service
 Implemented as a Console Application.
 Can also be [installed](#installing-error-handling-service) as a Windows Service.
 Listens for error messages and logs them into the Windows Event Log.